 To give you a sense of what a YouTube video looks like, and plays like, when embedded on a third pary webpage, check out our reel below.

-You should also use keywords in the filename and title, and add them to your descriptions along with external links.
+You should use keywords in the filename (like the .MOV or .MP4 you are uploading) and the video title.
+It's also important to add them to your descriptions along with external links to your website or product page.
 Avoid tagging with popular, irrelevant keywords because users won’t spend much time watching, and that data will affect your ranking.

 3. Choose your thumbnails wisely